Excellence in Health Psychology Research Award

 Dr. Larkin has been recognized for his commitment to Education and Training – seemingly since he first began teaching.
 In addition to Faculty Teaching Awards, he recently received the Distinguished Leadership Award from the Council of Clinical Health Psychology Training Programs and the Beverly Thorn Award for Outstanding DCT Service from the Council of University Directors of Clinical Psychology.
 He is a Fellow of APA and Division 38, as well as the Society of Behavioral Medicine.

 Kevin has been on the forefront of issues related to education and training.
 He is a big thinker who is able to see how health psychology fits into the entire context of education and training, and he is able to translate those thoughts into action plans that move the field forward.
-For this, and for everything else he has done for the field, Kevin T. Larkin is a fitting recipient of the Cynthia Belar Award for Outstanding Contributions to Education and Training in Health Psychology.
+For this, and for everything else he has done for the field, Kevin T. Larkin is a fitting recipient of the Cynthia D. Belar Award for Excellence in Health Psychology Education and Training.

 Nathan W. Perry, Jr. Award for Career Service to Health Psychology